denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 against the reality of contemporary computation.
-For example, the difference between binary and plain text formats (discussed in the early chapters) could be made more apparent in comparing the output of `cat file.txt` and `cat file.pdf` in the terminal.
-In the later chapters, the conversation on access could be augmented with an exercise on file permissions, where utilities like `ping` and `traceroute` would be brought to bare on network effects mentioned in the "Bad Links" chapter.
-In this way, the appendix can serve to extend historical and theoretical awareness into practical knowhow.
+For example, the difference between binary and plain text formats (discussed in the early chapters) could be made more apparent in comparing the output of `cat file.txt` and `cat file.pdf` in the terminal.[^ln-cat] In the later chapters, the conversation on access could be augmented with an exercise on file permissions, where utilities like `ping` and `traceroute` would be brought to bear on network effects mentioned in the "Bad Links" chapter.
+In this way, the appendix can serve to extend historical and theoretical awareness into practical know-how.
 An intuitive understanding of the political issues surrounding digital text, be they "open access," "freedom of information," or "online censorship," begins to develop at that instrumental level.

 Ready-made tools and graphical interfaces for human-computer interaction often obscure the underlying complexity of the computational environment.
-For example, while writing a relatively complex piece of code, a journalist in my digital humanities class once confessed to being confused about the relationship between files and folders.
-"Plain Text" is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared material history.
+For example, while writing a relatively complex piece of code, a journalist in my digital humanities class once confessed to being confused about the relationship between files and folders. *Plain Text* is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared material history.
 The book's technical appendix, although not required for the comprehension of its main ideas, would help cultivate theoretical intuitions based not on speculation alone but also on "knowledge at hand."

-[^ln-cat]: Use actual file names, if you plan to test this out.
+[^ln-cat]: Use actual file names if you plan to test this out.

 ## Field Significance